-Text, email, FaceBook, whatever!
+Text, email, DM, whatever!
 It’s important to get to know your roommate a little bit before move-in.
 Talk about yourselves, along with the room!
-If she takes a little bit to respond right after you're assigned, don’t worry–– a lot of people don’t check their email or she might be on vacation!
+If they take a little bit to respond right after you're assigned, don’t worry–– a lot of people don’t check their email as often over summer!

 Figure out who's bringing what.

 You do not want to end up spending money on things you don’t have to.
-Figure out who is bringing items that you don’t necessarily need two of, such as a rug, a fridge, or a futon.
+Figure out who is bringing items, so avoid duplicates.
+Good things to assign one roommate include a rug, a fridge, or a futon.

 Don't split costs.